ucsc-ospo/ucsc-ospo.github.io/content/osre/forstudents.md

 If you are interested, have a look at our [guidelines for students](/osredocs/forstudents) which includes timelines on when to contact mentors and proposal guidelines and expectations.

-New projects for OSRE 2023 will be published by end of February.
+New projects for OSRE 2024 will be published by end of February.
 Student can begin reaching out to mentors in late February / early March.
-Proposals are due April 4, 2023.
+Proposals are due in April.

 Students interested in applying to any of our projects should join our Slack channel.
 Email [OSRE Admins](mailto:ospo-info-group@ucsc.edu) to request an invitation.